DarkSmile92/devtoapiparser/README.md

   Added [Chalk](https://www.npmjs.com/package/chalk) to style the outputs

   Added check for very long / strange tags (longer than 16 chars, contains spaces)

+  Added resolution for install problems with node-sqlite3 to Readme (thanks @chiangs)